SSD Vs HDD - Evaluating Premises of Most Popular Storage Solutions

 The level of workloads and infrastructure options has set off the need for storage devices with a spectrum of performance, capacity, device features, form factors, and prices.

 Both HDDs & SSDs are here to stay and will continue to play an essential role in both big data & fast data settings.
 We may see SSD prices go down and innovations will open new possibilities for improved data storage solutions.
+Further, we may see an increase in the speed of HDDs in the coming time.

 As storage devices evolve, the assessment and consideration will not be about HDD vs SSD but about finding the most appropriate solution to support your needs.